-- There's no need for a temporary crown. - Temporaries take at least a few minutes of time to make.
-And wearing one involves a whole set of potential problems and needed precautions.
+- There’s no need for a temporary crown. – Temporaries take at least a few minutes of time to make.
+And wearing one involves their set of potential problems and needed precautions View the list..

 Because when single-visit technique is used a temporary isn’t needed (because your crown will be made during your appointment), you reap the benefits of not having to have one.

 - A dentist’s fees for different types of crowns usually do vary Examples..
 But typically just by the restoration’s type and not the fabrication method used.

 Having said that, due to the expense of the equipment needed to make in-office restorations, a dentist might find that they must charge more for placing in-one-hour crowns than they would for equivalent restorations crafted by a dental laboratory.
 (And therefore have a higher fee than surrounding dentists for all-ceramic crowns in general).